B2C Rebranding Trust Design UI & UX User Testing Conversion Optimization Data Analysis

 The existing product faced critical challenges: the home page lacked a clear hierarchy of content and actions, the transfer flow was hidden, with unclear fees and exchange rates that slowed users down and reduced submissions, and the recipient list and transfer status pages relied on table layouts poorly optimized for smaller screens.

-These issues not only created friction and drop-offs at key steps of the transfer journey but also risked weakening user trust in a highly competitive B2C market where clarity, speed, and transparency directly drive adoption.
+These problems created friction and drop-offs at key steps of the transfer journey, and risked eroding user trust in a competitive B2C market where clarity, speed, and transparency directly drive adoption.

 All visuals and details have been anonymized to comply with NDA, but the design logic, structure, and challenges reflect the actual work delivered.